Product Review

 The Kensington Pro Fit Ergo has 6 buttons:

-- Left click — primary, positioned naturally under the index finger
+- Left click — primary button, naturally positioned under the index finger

-- Right click — under the middle finger, with a slight ridge to differentiate by touch
+- Right click — under the middle finger, with a slight tactile ridge to differentiate by feel

-- DPI toggle — positioned behind the scroll wheel on the top surface
+- DPI toggle — on the top surface, immediately behind the scroll wheel

-- Forward button — side button, under the thumb
+- Forward button — side button, under the thumb, upper position

-- Back button — side button, below the forward button
+- Back button — side button, under the thumb, lower position

-The side buttons are small and positioned close together.
-Users with larger thumbs may occasionally misclick between forward and back.
-This is a common complaint in vertical mouse designs where the thumb-accessible surface area is limited by the angled form factor.
+The side buttons are small and positioned close together — approximately 8mm apart.
+Users with larger thumbs may occasionally misclick between forward and back during fast navigation.
+This is a common trade-off in vertical mouse designs where the thumb-accessible surface is limited by the angled form factor.
+The solution is to spend 2–3 days getting used to the button positions, after which misclicks become rare.

 KensingtonWorks Software